zavalab/ADAM_Documentation/dashboard_input_data.md

 <p>
     For more information on the csv files and the data that it contains, please refer the
-<a href="">Input Files</a> tutorial.
+<a href="input_files.html">Input Files</a> tutorial.
 This tutorial also contains a link where you can download template files for ADAM.
 </p>